-With characters such as the well-knitted BoJack Horseman currently fulfilling our animated sartorial needs, it’s unlikely you’ve spent much time recently (or ever) considering the style offerings of cartoons from the ’90s and ’00s.
-Well, that’s all about to change.
+With characters such as the well-knitted BoJack Horseman and IG accounts dedicated to Animal Crossing fits fulfilling our animated sartorial needs, it's unlikely you've spent much time recently (or ever) considering the style offerings of cartoons from the ’90s and ’00s.
+Well, that's all about to change.

 If you ask us, the oft-overlooked ’90s and ’00s animated characters in our list carry as much clout as any Instagram influencer.
 From half-and-half shirts and scumbro aesthetics to Margiela-inspired coats and vintage threads, these illustrated style dons know what's up.

 Check out our roundup of the best-dressed cartoon characters from the ’90s to the mid-’00s below.